 A: GemSeal sealer is made of a blend of high-grade ball clays, water, refined coal tar, and proprietary emulsifier milled into a coal tar emulsion to generate a paint-like coating which insulates the petroleum-based asphalt from potential petroleum spillage and reduces the normal aging cycle of the asphalt.

-A: No. GemSeal brand sealers have been perfected from nearly 60 years of manufacturing and testing experience, and are specially formulated to contend with the particular paving problems of our local climates.
+A: No. GemSeal brand sealers have been perfected from 60 years of manufacturing and testing experience, and are specially formulated to contend with the particular paving problems of our local climates.
 GemSeal’s proprietary processes, industry leading quality control program, and ongoing research and development assures that GemSeal sealers – the oldest sealer brand in continuous existence in the industry – is simply the best.

 A: Depending on the current condition of your pavement, there may be a need to fill cracks, dig out soft spots damaged by petroleum spills, fill in potholes, and generally patch the pavement.
 Then a recommended two coats of GemSeal sealer could save you from costly repaving.